 What made you pick this particular course?

-What did you most enjoy about studying at Petroc?
+What do you most enjoy about studying at Petroc?

-What do you plan to do when you leave Petroc?
+What do you plan to do when you leave Petroc (further study, career etc.)?

 Any advice for someone thinking of choosing the same course as you?

 Always take notes, you never know when you’ll need to remember something from a long time ago.
 Also, don’t be afraid to ask questions to expand your knowledge and understanding, and if you’re offered a chance to learn more, grab it with both hands!

 What I liked most was how the lecturers, with their own industry experience, were able to enthusiastically teach and explain engineering principles and technique.